evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 - **MODIFY:** To alter a Work by adding to, deleting from, or otherwise changing its original content.
 - **SOURCE CODE:** The preferred form of code for making modifications.
 - **RECEIVE:** The act of obtaining a copy of a Work for use.
-- **DEPENDENT:** A status where a Recipient is subject to restrictions, already imposed by another party, for a Derivative Work.
+- **DEPENDENT:** a status where a Recipient is subject to restrictions other than this license which are already imposed by another party for a Derivative Work.
-- **DISTRIBUTION:** The act of making the Covered Work or a Derivative Work available for receipt for a Person, who is otherwise independent.
+- **DISTRIBUTION:** the act of making the Covered Work or a Derivative Work available for receipt for a Person, who is otherwise independent.

 #### 0. Copying, Modification and Distribution